fluxninja/aperture/docs/content/self-hosting/controller/kubernetes/operator/operator.md

    </Tabs>

-4. If you have installed the Contour chart for exposing the etcd and Prometheus service, execute the below command:
+4. If you have installed the Contour chart for exposing the etcd and Prometheus service, run the below command:

    ```bash
    helm uninstall aperture -n projectcontour